 Is that a peck we saw?
 Better not be in public!
 At least if you're roaming through Connecticut's capital of Hartford, where, at least technically, Sundays are still taken pretty seriously.

-First Cousins Can Marry in Utah—With a Catch
+First Cousins Can Marry in UT—With a Catch

-The headline may have your head spinning, but there is a precaution.
+The headline may have your head spinning, but there is a precaution for residents of Utah.
 Marriages between first cousins are only viable if both parties are 65 or older (presumably unable to have kids), or 55 and over (and proven infertile).

-In Vermont, Wearing Dentures is a Privilege, Not a Right
+In VT, Wearing Dentures is a Privilege, Not a Right

 Sorry dentally-challenged ladies, but you'll need to ask your husband before putting on those dentures—that is, in Vermont, where this is technically still a valid law.

-A Parental Permission Slip Once Granted Arkansas Children Marriage Rights
+A Parental Permission Slip Once Granted AR Children Marriage Rights

-In Wichita, Kansas, Mistreatment of MIL Isn't Grounds For Divorce
+In Wichita, KS, Mistreatment of MIL Isn't Grounds for Divorce